 Selective Context algorithms analyze prompts and remove less relevant content while preserving semantic meaning.
 Microsoft's LongLLMLingua, for example, uses a smaller language model to identify which tokens in a long context contribute most to answering a specific query, then removes the rest.
 In our implementations, this typically achieves 70-85% compression while maintaining 95%+ of original accuracy.

-A legal research client had 200-page case documents they wanted to analyze.
-Their initial approach: dump entire documents into context (averaging 85,000 tokens).
-Cost per query: $2.50-$4.00.
-Response time: 45-60 seconds.
-We implemented semantic compression that analyzed each query, identified the 5-7 most relevant sections, and constructed prompts averaging 4,200 tokens.
-Cost per query dropped to $0.12-$0.18, response time to 3-5 seconds, and accuracy improved from 76% to 88% because the model focused on relevant sections rather than searching through hundreds of pages.
+Consider a legal research workflow analyzing 200-page case documents.
+The naive approach, dumping entire documents into context, averaging 85,000 tokens, pushes cost per query into the $2.50-$4.00 range with 45-60 second response times.
+Semantic compression that analyzes each query, identifies the 5-7 most relevant sections, and constructs prompts averaging 4,200 tokens drops cost per query to under $0.20, response time to 3-5 seconds, and frequently improves accuracy because the model focuses on relevant sections rather than searching through hundreds of pages.

-Query-Aware Dynamic Compression: Analyze each query to determine what context is actually relevant.
-A customer support system doesn't need your entire product catalog for every question—it needs the 2-3 products the customer is asking about.
+Analyze each query to determine what context is actually relevant.
+A customer support system doesn't need your entire product catalog for every question, it needs the 2-3 products the customer is asking about.
 Implement semantic search or keyword matching to dynamically select relevant context.
 This approach typically reduces context size by 85-95% compared to static 'include everything' strategies while improving accuracy through noise reduction.

 Retrieval-Augmented Generation and Smart Context Selection